Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

 \subsection{Background of PLMs}

-PLMs are a type of language model obtained through unsupervised learning on a large corpus.
+PLMs are a type of language model obtained through unsupervised learning \cite{9462394} on a large corpus.
 They are capable of capturing the structure and characteristics of a language and generating universal representations for words.
-Following pre-training, PLMs can be fine-tuned for specific downstream tasks like named entity recognition, text classification, and text generation.
-Pre-training techniques were first applied in computer vision \cite{ImageNet} to mitigate the limitation of data on downstream models and significantly enhance their effectiveness.
-The NLP field encounters similar issues regarding insufficient data in various applications such as sentiment analysis \cite{zhou-etal-2020-sentix}, medical text learning \cite{zhang2021smedbert}, and dialogue systems \cite{CINS}.
-Hence, inspired by the practices in computer vision, the NLP community has begun leveraging pre-training techniques to transfer language knowledge learned from a large-scale corpus to solve those few-shot learning problems.

-The training process for PLMs typically involves the following stages.
-First, a substantial amount of text data is collected and preprocessed to prepare it for training.
-This can involve tokenization, removal of noise, word segmentation, and so on \cite{3434237}.
-The aim is to enhance the overall quality of the input sequence.
-Next, the neural language model and token embeddings are trained using unsupervised learning techniques.
-This stage includes token representation, representation learning, and pre-training task optimization.
-After the base model and word representations have been trained, the model is fine-tuned on smaller and task-specific datasets, aiming to optimize its performance for specific tasks.
-This can involve training the model to carry out a variety of supervised training tasks.
-Finally, the fully trained model is tested on a validation set to ensure its effective application.
-Additional fine-tuning and adjustments may be required to further optimize the model's performance.
+Following pre-training, PLMs can be fine-tuned for specific downstream tasks like text summarization, text classification, and text generation.